BBVA/kapow/spec/README.md

 - "Stdout" to "Response body"

 Kapow! is not opinionated about the different ways you can map both worlds.
-Instead it provides a concise language used to express the mapping and a set of common defaults.
+Instead it provides a concise set of tools used to express the mapping and a set of common defaults.

-### Why not tool...?
+### Why not tool "X"?

 All the alternatives we found are **rigid** about how they match between HTTP and shell concepts.